bwagenseller/bwagenseller.github.io/learn_to_code/java/maven.md

 **Integration testing** is a bit different than unit testing for two reasons:
 * Integration testing is meant to test code that interacts with foreign entities (for example, databases).
- * Technically you can test the functionality in unit testing, but doing something like connecting to / pulling data from a database is beyond the scope of unit testing: for a pure unit test, you need to effectively avoid utilizing the foreign resource (in this case the database) and simply _simulate_ the functionality (in this exampl, make mock data).
+ * Technically you can test the functionality in unit testing, but doing something like connecting to / pulling data from a database is beyond the scope of unit testing: for a pure unit test, you need to effectively avoid utilizing the foreign resource (in this case the database) and simply _simulate_ the functionality (in this example, make mock data).
 * As far as Maven is concerned, integration testing runs _after_ most other phases (including the artifact build phase); you may want to test the artifact _after_ it is built, and the only way to do that is to have the code successfully compile.

 ## Integration Testing and pom.xml

-In order to utilize integration testing you must include a specific `<plugin>` tag, which will be nested in the larger `<plugins>` tag which is nested in the `<build>` tag:
+In order to utilize integration testing you must include a specific `<plugin>` tag in [pom.xml](learn_to_code/java/maven?id=pomxml), which will be nested in the larger `<plugins>` tag which is nested in the `<build>` tag:
 ```
   <build>
     <plugins>